emojifreak/qemu-arm-image-builder/README.md

 ## [LXC](https://linuxcontainers.org)
 LXC is a container running a Linux guest on a Linux host.
 To install and use an arm64 guest on Debian or its derivative, we can

-1. `apt-get --install-recommends install binfmt-support qemu-user-static lxc`
+1. `apt-get --install-recommends install busybox-static binfmt-support qemu-user-static lxc`
 2. `lxc-create -n debian-buster-arm64 -t download -- -d debian -r buster -a arm64`
 3. `lxc-execute -n debian-buster-arm64 -- passwd -d root`
 4. `lxc-start -F -n debian-buster-arm64`